DSaimon/certified-kubernetes-administrator-course/docs/03-Scheduling/15-Practice-Test-DaemonSets.md

   - Take me to [Practice Test](https://kodekloud.com/courses/539883/lectures/9816595)

 Solutions to practice test daemonsets

+Q1.
+How many DaemonSets are created in the cluster in all namespaces?
+Check all namespaces

 - Run the command kubectl get daemonsets --all-namespaces

   <details>